-‘Take Your Dog to Work Day’ Celebrates Man’s Best Friend
+‘Take Your Dog To Work Day’ Celebrates Man’s Best Friend

 Today, many dog owners around the United States took their canine friends to the office for the 20th annual Take Your Dog to Work Day.
 The event is a way to celebrate the great companions dogs make and to promote dog adoptions.

 Take Your Dog to Work Day was started in 1999 by Pet Sitters International, an educational group for professional pet sitters.
 The day is always celebrated on the first Friday after Father’s Day.
-In its first year back in 1999, some 300 businesses participated.
+In its first year in 1999, some 300 businesses participated.
 That number has since grown exponentially.

-Research suggests that having pets in the workplace reduces stress, fosters better communication. and improves employee morale, Business.com reported.
+Research suggests that having pets in the workplace reduces stress, fosters better communication, and improves employee morale, Business.com reported.
 Of course, it’s not for everyone, since there are some individuals who have pet allergies that make the practice prohibitive.

 Amazon Welcomes Dogs In The Office Year-Around